 - Lyme’s Disease

 - Because of the abundance/over-population of deer, deer ticks seem to be more common as carriers of Lyme’s disease.
 Having this done doesn’t hurt your Husky, but can further prevent unexpected health problems.

 Remember, when you first adopt a Husky, take him for his first vet visit within 30 days.
 This will provide you with a good baseline to measure your future visits against.
 Your vet should do the basic physical exam but also put your dog on a heartworm preventative.
 Also, you have the power to protect your Husky from one of the more common health problems: obesity.
 Keeping a Siberian at an appropriate weight is one of the easier ways to extend his life.
 Make the most of diet and exercise to help ensure a healthier dog for life.

-- Siberian Husky Health by vetstreet retrieved from the web on September 29th, 2018.
+- Siberian Husky Health by vetstreet retrieved from the web on April 25th, 2019.